conradakunga/Blog/_posts/2025-01-05-dependency-injection-in-c-net-part-6-implementation-testing.md

 The class `FakeGmailAlertSender` is called a **fake** in the test parley.

-In our next post, we will look at how to leverage dependency injection for **integration testing** so that we don't need to change our application code for testing purposes.
+In our [next post]({% post_url 2025-01-06-dependency-injection-in-c-net-part-7-integration-testing %}), we will look at how to leverage dependency injection for **integration testing** so that we don't need to change our application code for testing purposes.

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/Mailer). *The source code builds from first principles as outlined in this series of posts with different versions of the API demonstrating the improvements.*

+Happy hacking!